oat-sa/extension-tao-sync/README.md

 $ sudo -u www-data php index.php '\oat\taoSync\scripts\tool\OAuth\GenerateOAuthCredentials'
 ```

-The output will contain:
+The output of this command will contain the following data:
-- key
+- `key`
-- secret
+- `secret`
-- tokenUrl
+- `tokenUrl`

-_Note: Add `-cmd` flag to this command to execute it on the Client Server._
+_Note: Add the `-cmd` flag to this command to execute it on the Client Server._

 ### Importing OAuth credentials to Client Server

-To import the previously created consumer, connect to the Client Server and execute the following command:
+The following command will import the consumer you have created above into the Client Server.
+The arguments are the output from the previous command, `$rootUrl` is the domain name of the host server.

 ```bash
 $ sudo -u www-data php index.php 'oat\taoSync\scripts\tool\OAuth\ImportOAuthCredentials' -k $key -s $secret -tu $tokenUrl -u $rootUrl
 ```

-Arguments come from created consumer.
-The `$rootUrl` is the domain name of the host server.

-### Scope synchronization to a test center identifier
+### Scoping synchronization to a test center identifier

 To scope synchronization to test center orgId property the platform needs to register a test-center property.
 SyncService has also to register new synchronizers to process by organisation id.